Oklahoma! (film): Production

 The many actors who tried out for the role of Curly included James Dean and Paul Newman.
-According to TCM, Dean "made a sensational [screen] test with Rod Steiger in the 'Poor Jud Is Dead' number", but as his voice wasn't strong enough, Gordon MacRae was cast in the main role.
+According to TCM, Dean "made a sensational [screen] test with Rod Steiger in the 'Poor Jud Is Dead' number", but because his voice wasn't strong enough, Gordon MacRae was cast in the main role.
 Steiger remarked that Dean "hadn't quite got his technique together.
 At the time of his death, he was working too much on instinct.
 He'd be brilliant in one scene and then blow the next".
 He observed that Dean was a "nice kid absorbed by his own ego, so much so that it was destroying him", which he thinks led to his death.
-Dean reportedly gave him his prized copy of Ernest Hemingway’s book Death in the Afternoon, and had underlined every occurrence of the word "death".
+Dean reportedly gave him his prized copy of Ernest Hemingway's book Death in the Afternoon, and had underlined every occurrence of the word "death".
 Joanne Woodward was offered the role of Laurey, which went to Shirley Jones (who had previously performed in a stage production of Oklahoma!).
 Eli Wallach and Ernest Borgnine were considered for the role of Jud before Rod Steiger was cast.

 Robert Russell Bennett expanded his Broadway orchestrations, Jay Blackton conducted, and Agnes de Mille again choreographed.
 Costume designer Orry-Kelly was hired to oversee the costumes for the film with Ann Roth as his assistant.